Философия

 Because of this excess, for Ricœur (1998), tragic theology is always possible, although undecidable.
 Always possible because suffering is not the consequence of an avoidable error, nor a punishment for the miscalculation of our actions; evil and suffering happen beyond our will.
 And it is undecidable because the tragic vision ruins the overall vision, the total vision.
 Tragedy confronts us with contradictions that are not only inevitable but unsolvable or non-dialectical (456).

-The only figure that for Ricœur (1998) could mediate this contradiction and resolve the undecidability of this theology is that of the suering servant, who gives meaning to suffering by voluntarily consenting to it, in a reversal of meaning in which the acceptance of the non-sense founds mercy as opposed to resistance, because only a conscience that has fully assumed suffering also begins to reabsorb the wrath of God in the love of God (459).
+The only figure that for Ricœur (1998) could mediate this contradiction and resolve the undecidability of this theology is that of the suffering servant, who gives meaning to suffering by voluntarily consenting to it, in a reversal of meaning in which the acceptance of the non-sense founds mercy as opposed to resistance, because only a conscience that has fully assumed suffering also begins to reabsorb the wrath of God in the love of God (459).

-The ethical and political consequences of this knowledge implicit in tragedy are taken up by Ricœur (1990) in several of the discussions of his fundamental work Soi-mme comme un autre.8) In the second part of the seventh study, where he addresses the theme of the tendency to the good life, under the title “… avec et pour l’autre…”, Ricœur highlights the dialogical dimension of ethical and political life, in which the other acts as a mediator between action and suffering.
+The ethical and political consequences of this knowledge implicit in tragedy are taken up by Ricœur (1990) in several of the discussions of his fundamental work Soi-même comme un autre.8) In the second part of the seventh study, where he addresses the theme of the tendency to the good life, under the title “… avec et pour l’autre…”, Ricœur highlights the dialogical dimension of ethical and political life, in which the other acts as a mediator between action and suffering.
 Here, tragedy instructs to share the suffering of the other and expresses a particular dimension of friendship that cannot be reduced to the joy of the other's company and its benefits.

 In the third part of the same study, entitled “… dans des institutions justes”, Ricœur refers to tragedy as the immemorial origin of the idea of justice.
 In his opinion, justice emerges from tragedy because the first thing we are sensitive to is a suffered injustice.
 Justice, like redemption in tragedy, only shows up in a negative way as what is missing.